Huang Chun-ming: Career

 Born in Ratō Town, Taihoku Prefecture, Japanese Taiwan (modern-day Luodong, Yilan, Taiwan), Huang began his higher education career at a college in Taipei but, after a series of transfers, ended up graduating from National Pingtung University of Education in southern Taiwan.

+Huang recalled in an interview that during his time at the National Taipei University of Education, he first encountered Professor Chen Hsueh-ping, who had come to deliver a lecture.
+The speech left a deep impression on Huang, and he later sought Chen out after being expelled from the university for assaulting a campus security guard.
+In distress, Huang rushed to Chen’s office to confide in him.
+Chen, moved by Huang’s honesty and remorse, wrote him a letter of recommendation that enabled Huang to transfer to Tainan Normal School.

 He is a writer of broad interests and remarkable versatility, but he is first of all a short story writer.
 During the 1960s as a major contributor to the influential Literature Quarterly, Huang was hailed as a representative of the Taiwan Nativist Literature movement that focused on the lives of rural Taiwanese people.
 In more recent works he has turned his attention to urban culture and life in Taiwan's growing cities.

 Starting in the 1990s, he established and has written for and directed the Big Fish Children's Theater Troupe (黃大魚兒童劇團).
 Huang was awarded the National Cultural Award for Literature in 1997.

 He opened a cafe and salon in his native Yilan, operating it for three years before closing it in December 2015.